MicahElie/Sym-Bot/Glove UI/README.md

 ## Electrical Schematic
 Coming soon

-## Picture of Final Glove
-Comming soon
+*Refer also to the [picture](#picture-of-final-glove-coming-soon) above for assembly*

 ## Getting started
 ### Environnement setup
-PlatformIO...
+Visual Studio Code and PlatformIO...

-## Glove Control
+## How to use the Sym-Bot Glove
 Coming soon

 ## Alternative